MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/JAVA/README.md

 Percentage>=70% : Grade C
 Percentage>=60% : Grade D
 Percentage>=40% : Grade E
-Percentage < 40% : Grade F
+Percentage < 40% : Grade F.
 12. Write a Java Program to check whether a number is divisible by 5 or not.